Donaim/miseq-workflow-pres/slides.md

 - Population-level consensus
 - Maximum read length ~700bp
 - Clean signal for homogeneous samples
-- Used for clinical HIV genotyping
+- Used for HIV genotyping

 **Next-generation sequencing (NGS)** → used with **MiCall**
 - Deep sequencing of viral populations